GreedYLearner1146/WATT-EffNet-for-aerial-disaster-scene-classification/README.md

 # WATT-EffNet-for-aerial-disaster-scene-classification

-Another github page on the same project can be found: at https://github.com/TanmDL/WATT-EffNet/tree/main
+(Another github page on the same project can be found at: https://github.com/TanmDL/WATT-EffNet/tree/main)

 This is a github repository for our work on "A Novel Wider ATTention EFFicientNet (WATT-EffNet) for Classifiying Aerial Disaster Images" by Gao Yu Lee, Tanmoy Dam, Md Meftahul Ferdaus, Daniel Puiu Poenar and Vu N. Duong.